Microbes in the Museum

 Our microbe exhibit, located on the sixth floor of the museum, features a living fungal art wall, touchable 3D models, specimens from our collections, and information about microbes and the human body.

-MAY - JULY 2019: Featured fungal plates include microbes collected at the Spencer Museum of Art's Day of Creativity, the KU Ecology and Evolutionary Biology Science Night at Lawrence Beer Company, and from around the KU Natural History Museum!
+November 2019: Featured fungal plates include microbes collected at the October Macabre at the Museum event, our outreach program at Halloween at the Wetlands, and from around the KU Natural History Museum!

 More about Microbes...